pranavi-r/macrodata-refinement/README.md

-download folder and click on html file to play
+download folder and click on the html file to play